Plunderswap/kusd-usdc-swap-contracts/README.md

 - **Exchange Rate Management**: Configurable exchange rate that can be updated by the owner
 - **Fee Collection**: Fees are collected on each swap and can be withdrawn by the owner
 - **Security Measures**: Uses OpenZeppelin's ReentrancyGuard and SafeERC20
-- **Emergency Withdrawal**: Owner can withdraw tokens in case of emergencies or to rebalance token amounts.
+- **Owner Withdrawal**: Owner can withdraw tokens in case of emergencies or to rebalance token amounts.
+- **Emergency Pause**: Owner can pause all swap operations in case of emergencies

 ### Functions